Fraunhofer-Chalmers-Centre/RCmax/readme.md

 ```
 On windows use visual studio and open as a cmake project, again prefer using the `clang compiler for windows addon`

-## Citing RCmax
+## Citing the RCmax solver

-If you find RCmax useful in your work, we kindly request that you cite the following paper:
+If you find this RCmax solver useful in your work, we kindly request that you cite the following paper:

 ```
 @article{ablad2021rcmax,